bilalnaeemcs/academic-kickstart/content/project/ad-fraud-analysis/index.md

   focal_point: Smart
   preview_only: false
 ---
-I along with my team analysed the Youtube Video with the goal of predicting the videos involved in promoting Advertisment Fraud on Youtube.
+I along with my team analysed the Youtube Videos with the goal of predicting the videos involved in promoting Advertisment Fraud on Youtube.
 More Details are present in related Medium Article.